icesun963/rtl88x2eu-apfpv/docs/new_feature_usage.md

 - Run the `tx_stat` or `sta_tx_stat` commands immediately after forcing a rate to capture retries that occurred under the fixed mask.
+- Fallback remains enabled when you set a fixed rate; append `0` as the second argument if you want to keep the firmware from dropping to lower rates automatically.
 - If you revert to RA (`rate_ctl` set to `0xff`), the firmware resumes managing link-speed selection and the manual telemetry requests will still work whenever you need them.